HakimMohamed/Store-API/README.md

 # Store-API

 to install run npm install</br>
-then create the .env file and put your MONGO_URI to connect to your DB</br>
-to avoid collisions local host is set to 3000</br>
+then </br>

+this project is provided with a dataBase with TOTAL DOCUMENTS: 23

+### Ports

+> -  The Back end is listening on port 3000.

+### Packages

+- To install packages: write "npm install" in the terminal.
-this project is provided with a dataBase with TOTAL DOCUMENTS: 23 you can find the dataBase in products.json you can upload to the database by running npm populate.js
+> -  you can find the dataBase in products.json you can upload to the database by running npm populate.js
+- Create .env file and connect it to your DB.